SL-Pirate/dart_odbc/README.md

     password: 'db_password',
   );
 ```

+### DSN (Data Source Name)

+This is the name you gave when setting up the driver manager.
+For more information, visit this page from the [MySQL Documentation](https://dev.mysql.com/doc/connector-odbc/en/connector-odbc-driver-manager.html)

 - In case the path privided to the driver is invalid or there is any issue with setting up the environment/connecting to the database, an `Exception` will be thrown when intanciating the ODBC or connecting to the database.
 - Execute your queries directly as follows